gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Manually declared facets in eclipse-wtp plugin

-In previous Gradle versions custom declared facets were improperly handled.
+In previous Gradle versions, declaring a custom facet for `eclipse.wtp` caused the default facets to be removed.
-Declaring a custom facet as follows:

     eclipse {
         wtp {